 Calling for Co-Learning Plan Authors!

 A new year is quickly approaching, and with it comes a new set of projects.
 Each year, REI funds up to 10 Co-Learning Plans which explore various tools, models, policies and practices that could improve Michigan's economy.
 The application for the 2015 Co-Learning Plan series is now available here.
-The deadline for applications is December 5, 2014.
+The deadline for applications has been extended to December 22, 2014.

 2015 Co-Learning Plan Topics